GWartelle/DivvyBikesCaseStudy/README.md

 - `Document/` has the presentation of the case study
 - `Output/` has the data created during this analysis, also in two different folders.
 In `Data/` there are the .rds file with the cleaned data, and the .csv files used to create the heatmaps using [Tableau](https://www.tableau.com/).
 And in `Maps/` there are the maps created for this study
 - The `rsconnect/` folder was created for uploading this analysis on [RPubs](https://rpubs.com/)
-- And the `Script/` has the main [R](https://www.r-project.org/) script used to perform the analysis
+- And the `Script/` folder has the main [R](https://www.r-project.org/) script used to perform the analysis

 That's it for the folder structure !